mit-orcd/orcd-docs-edit/docs/recipes/mpi.md

 ???
 "Side note: OpenMP"
     OpenMP is an abbreviation of Open Multi-Processing.
 It is not related to OpenMPI.

 Some programs are designed in a hybrid scheme such that MPI and OpenMP are combined to enable two-level parallelization.
-Set the MPI tasks and OpenMP threads in hybrid programs based on this equation,
+Set MPI tasks and OpenMP threads in hybrid programs based on the following equation,
 ```
 (Number of MPI Tasks) * (Nubmer of Threads) = Total Number of Cores          (1)
 ```